zinzloun/Fazil_C2/Readme.md

 - Update required libraries according to Python version 3.12
 - Removed AES encryption
 - The server now run HTTPS
-- Only one x64 exe payload is available
+- Only x64 exe payloads are supported
 - Commands send to the agent are displayed on the app console
-- Support Linux agents (v 2.0)
+- Supports Linux agents (v 2.0)

 ## Architecture